Trauma Sensitive Schools: The Difference Maker for Academic Achievement, Social Emotional Well-being

-Wellpoint’s Trauma Sensitive Schools approach, built on the Seven Essential Ingredients of Trauma Informed Care framework infuses into schools the core values of safety, trust, and collaboration.
-It acknowledges the prevalence of trauma exposure among students and empowers educators to recognize common, as well as hidden, barriers to learning.
+Our approach, built on the Seven Essential Ingredients of Trauma Informed Care framework, infuses schools with the core values of safety, trust and collaboration.
+It acknowledges the prevalence of trauma exposure among students and empowers educators to recognize common (and hidden) barriers to learning.

 Staff Attendance Up.
 Student Altercations Down.

 The Trauma Sensitive Schools approach is a proven model for reducing student altercations, suspensions, and out-of-class time while driving increased educator engagement.

 At the Vel R. Phillips School, part of Milwaukee’s Juvenile Justice Center, the TSS process “started with the adults taking care of themselves so we could continue to do this work,” says Bekki Crowley, special education teacher.
 Before participating in Wellpoint’s Trauma Sensitive Schools training, staff were absent an average of 30.1 days out of the year; students were removed from the classroom 750 times; and there were 83 classroom altercations.

 Through training, coaching, and real-life examples, Crowley and her colleagues learned to better understand the impact and prevalence of trauma on the lives of their students.
 “Our trainer contextualized the Trauma Sensitive Schools concepts and helped us navigate situations,” says Amandla Daniels, a social worker.
 After applying the principles learned in the Trauma Sensitive Schools training, the average number of staff absences fell from 30 days per year to 12, room removals were cut in half, and classroom altercations dropped by 75%.